DDecoene/PortfolioOverview/README.md

 With the help of API's I want to update the portfolio's value.

-This app was written as a demo project to learn [Angular](https://angular.io/).
+This app was written as a project to learn [Angular](https://angular.io/).

 ### To make it run after downloading:
 - navigate to the homepage